katiem0/useful-github-scripts/export-secrets/README.md

   - If applicable, the repositories that the secret is scoped to
 - Organization level Dependabot secrets
   - If applicable, the repositories that the secret is scoped to
+- Organization level Codespaces secrets
+  - If applicable, the repositories that the secret is scoped to
 - Repository level Action secrets
 - Repository level Dependabot secrets
+- Repository level Codespaces secrets

 ## Requirements